Skip to main content

 The Heat don’t have much left after this trade.
 Adebayo and Antetokounmpo might be the NBA’s best front line, but there are a lot of questions after that.
 Norman Powell is an unrestricted free agent.
 Andrew Wiggins has a $30 million player option.
 The best guard currently under contract for next season is either Davion Mitchell or Pelle Larsson.
 The point is, the Heat have a lot of work to do to build a contending team around Giannis and Bam after this year.
 Still, finding stars is the hard part, and Miami has landed one of the best if he can stay healthy.

-There’s a lot of risk here if Giannis’ continues to break down after they sign him to an extension.
+There’s a lot of risk here if Giannis’ body continues to break down after they sign him to an extension.
 The reality is the Heat didn’t have a better path forward.
 Miami had been stuck in the middle for years.
 They refused to tank.
 Making an all-in push for Giannis felt like their only way out, but the pressure is on in a big way now to quickly transform this roster with compelling role players.
 The Heat are typically the best organization in the league at development diamonds in the rough.
 Erik Spoelstra is a living legend as head coach.
 Let’s see if they can do it again.

 Heat grade: B+